About the Organization

 - Demonstrated commitment to diversity, equity, and inclusion through continuous development, modelling inclusive behaviours, and proactively managing bias;

-- Experience building and maintaining diverse and successful teams, coalitions and collaborations; Strong experience in developing and managing budgets;
+- Experience serving as a productive member of diverse and successful teams, coalitions and collaborations;

-- Experience in grant writing and/or other types of fundraising; Ability and interest to travel with some regularity.
+- Ability and interest to travel with some regularity;

 Terms of Employment

-- The location for this position is flexible; places within a short drive of an airport in the Idaho or Montana portion of the Y2Y landscape are preferred
+- The location for this position is flexible but must be within the U.S. portion of the Y2Y landscape.
+Places within a short drive of an airport in Idaho or Montana are preferred.

 Additional Information & To Apply